-8.43 LfT is a well-established tax, which has been in operation since 1996.
-This option involves replicating the current regime operating in England and Wales.
-Therefore there will only be minimal changes that incur an additional cost to stakeholders.
-These are set out in paragraph 8.46.
+8.43 LfT is a well established tax which has been in operation since 1996.
+This option involves replicating the current regime therefore there will only be minimal changes that incur an additional cost to stakeholders.
+These are set out in paragraph 7.46.